moov-io/achgateway/README.md

 ## Project Status

-This project is currently under development and could introduce breaking changes to reach a stable status.
-Currently it runs in production.
+This project is used in production at an early stage and might undergo breaking changes to reach a stable status.
 We are looking for community feedback so please try out our code or give us feedback!

 ## Getting Help